Specific types of building development can have specific planning permission requirements or qualify as permitted developments more frequently.

 - Planning Permission Help

-If you have further questions after reading, please feel free to ask us a legal question.
+If you have further questions after reading, please get in touch via our enquiry form.

 Property extensions fall within a homeowner’s permitted development rights, meaning it is not necessary to obtain planning permission.